-What is group life insurance and who can it benefit?
+What is group life insurance?

-Group life insurance is a single life insurance policy that covers a group of people.
-It's often used for members of large groups e.g. a employers and employees in an organisation.
-Some of the benefit of group policies include:
+Put simply, group life insurance is a type of life insurance policy that covers a group of people.
+It's often used by employers to cover employees, and by super funds to cover members.

 - Terms can be transferred over.
 Some group policies offer the option to transfer the terms of an existing policy you have and provide you similar benefits.

 There are different ways premiums might be paid.
 For group policies offered through superannuation funds, the premium costs will often be automatically taken from superannuation contributions.
 With employer-offered group policies, there can be more variation depending on the nature of the agreement between the worker and the employee.

 Some employers might pay the full premiums to make a more competitive offer, while others might feel that making the policy available is competitive enough an offer, and will ask whether employees want to pay the full premiums.
 Often, it will be a salary sacrifice arrangement where the employer and employee share the costs, or a different way of splitting the expense.

 What are the key features of group life insurance in Australia?

 In Australia, group life insurance usually has the following characteristics:

 - It's often taken out through super.
 Group life insurance in Australia largely consists of policies taken out through compulsory superannuation.

 - Cheaper premiums.
 Organisations usually buy their policies in bulk, allowing for cheaper rates.